saleor/saleor-docs/docs/api-reference.md

 <td valign="top">[<a href="#digitalcontenturl">DigitalContentUrl</a>]</td>
 <td>

-List of urls for the digital variant
+List of URLs for the digital variant.

 </td>
 </tr>